pivotal/docs-tap/tap-gui/techdocs/usage.md

 Update the config values you used during installation to point to the Amazon S3 bucket that has the published TechDocs files:

-1. Add/modify the `techdocs` section under `app_config` in the config values with the following YAML, replacing placeholders with the appropriate values.
+1. Add or modify the `techdocs` section under `app_config` in the config values with the following YAML, replacing placeholders with the appropriate values.

     ```yaml
     techdocs: